 Take your two exterior bag pieces and make a small mark on the left and right sides 1 ½” down from the top edge of your bag.

-Press a ¼” hem on each side from the top of your bag to the mark you made 1 ½” down from the edge.
+Press a ¼” hem on the left and right edges.
+This hem is short in length, and should only measure from the top of your bag to the mark you made 1 ½” down from the top edge.

 With right sides together, match up your exterior bag pieces.
 Fold your sewn loop squares in half (matching the raw edges) and with raw edges aligned, sandwich your two loops between your exterior pieces 3” from the bottom of your bag.
 Stitch the bag together beginning and ending at the top 1 ½” marks you initially made, making sure to catch the loop you’ve inserted.